 Before you meet with the solicitor for will-making advice, it is a good idea to think about:

-The executors of your will are the people who administer your estate when you are gone.
-They tell the beneficiaries about their gifts, and settle any debts you owe.
-They also deal with Her Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.
+The Executors of your Will are the people who administer your estate after your death.
+They settle any debts you owe and tell the beneficiaries about their gifts.
+They also deal with His Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.

 You can name a family member, or a friend (including someone benefiting from your will).